 Imagine starting your first job as a software engineer and being able to say that you have ZERO student loans.
 That is entirely possible at 42 where there is no tuition and no hidden fees.
-In an industry where the average student loan debt is pushing $40,000, we’re making access to industry-leading software engineer education possible while at the same time creating real pathways to the workforce as a software engineer.
+We are creating alternative pathways to the workforce as a software engineer.

-Since the admissions process at 42 is rigorous, every admitted student has their tuition paid for because every student that attends 42 has earned a spot here.
-The idea of a free college-level education is not a new idea and can be found in other countries around the world.
-Some Americans are looking abroad at countries that offer free tuition to international students and programs of study.
-Around the nation, there have been some recent state proposals to increase access by providing free college, but there are some caveats.
-For example, in New York State you need to live and work in New York for as long as the state paid for your tuition, or it will be considered a loan and you will need to pay it back.
+Since the admissions process at 42 is rigorous, every admitted student has their tuition paid for.
+Basically, every student that attends 42 has earned a spot here.
+The idea of free college-level education is not a new idea and can be found in other countries.
+Around the nation, there have been some recent state proposals to increase access by providing free college.
+This is great, but there are some caveats.
+For example, in New York State you need to live and work in New York for as long as the state paid for your tuition.
 At 42 there is no tuition to pay back, and we will always be free.

 The High Cost of College = Unequal Access

 The Institute of Politics (IOP) at the Harvard Kennedy School of Public Policy found that 7 out of 10 millennials consider financial issues such as student debt when deciding whether they should pursue a college degree or not.
 The same sentiment has been heard through other sources.
 According to the New York Times, a recent Wall Street Journal/NBC News poll revealed that 83 percent of respondents stated that reducing the cost of student loan debt was the biggest issue among a long list of domestic and foreign policy proposals.
 For many, this issue has become a generational divide.
 For our parents and grandparents, they were able to graduate with little to no debt, and could even work a summer job to help pay for their tuition.